idanyas/httpflow/README.md

 This plugin is developed in Python.

 - Dependencies are listed in `requirements.txt`.
-- GitHub Actions are configured in `.github/workflows/release.yml` to automatically build and package the plugin into a distributable zip file on pushes to the `main` branch.
+- GitHub Actions are configured in `.github/workflows/release.yml` to automatically build and package the plugin into a distributable zip file.

 To build locally (for testing):